evashi94/brighttalk/README.md

 and an alternative external dependency service should be used to retrieve this credential otherwise it may cause security issues.
 2. No logging is implemented due to time constrain
+3. One of the integration test for a POST request writes into the actual database

 ### Code coverage
 - unit test line coverage: 75% classes, 83% lines